-C. All participants in Board meetings should cooperate with the Chair of the meeting and show due respect to other meeting participants.
-Meeting participants should adhere to Robert's Rules of Order and all applicable Board protocols.
-Board protocols will be reasonably available from the Parliamentarian upon request.
+G. All participants in Board meetings should cooperate with the Chair of the meeting and show due respect to other meeting participants.
+Meeting participants should adhere to Robert’s Rules of Order and all applicable Board protocols.
+A copy of these Bylaws and any other Board protocols, if applicable, will be reasonably available from the Board’s Recording Secretary upon request.

 SECTION 5.
 Minutes and Proceedings